 If you are engaging in a co-op, research, internship, creative works apprenticeship or other type of experience, you may be privy to proprietary, confidential or otherwise sensitive information that cannot be shared.
 Alternatively, you may be in a health-related internship or clinical experience, a school placement or otherwise working with a population protected by HIPAA and/or FERPA.
 You cannot share proprietary, protected or otherwise confidential information in your learning portfolio.

-As a result, you may be concerned about how to document this experience within your learning portfolio.
+As a result, you may be concerned about how to showcase this experience within your learning portfolio.
 Keep in mind that you can never share proprietary or other protected information in your portfolio.
 Use the following as a general guideline.
-When in doubt, communicate with your project advisor or honors advisor about your ideas for documentation.
+When in doubt, communicate with your project advisor or honors advisor about your ideas for showcase.

 If the experience you are engaged in includes exposure to proprietary or protected information, keep the following in mind as you choose what to include in your portfolio:

 - Never include proprietary or protected information in your portfolio.